Building a Hive Plugin

 )

-Main.cpp factory registration
+Main.cpp factory registration (real pattern)

 Plugin Debugging Checklist